Social selling on LinkedIn is a powerful tactic for bringing in new leads and business opportunities.

 Unlike cold calling or event networking, selling on social media is an incredibly wide-reaching lead generation tactic.

 A well-written LinkedIn post, for example, can reach hundreds, if not thousands, of potential leads.
-It can awaken your target audience to a problem they have and the method to use to solve it.
+It can awaken your target audience to their problems and how to solve them.

 Of course, not all your posts will reap such rewards, especially when you’re just starting.
 But after months of consistent effort, you should start seeing a satisfying engagement level.